sunpy/sunkit-image/docs/index.rst

 If the code is already in a released package, we will wrap calls to the existing package in a way that makes it easy to use with `Map` or `NDCube` objects.
 Additional modifications to such packages are outside the scope of sunkit-image.
 We will not copy code from other packages into this one.

-Finally, this library is not aiming to be a general purpose image processing library.

 Installation
 ============